vercel/next.js/packages/next/README.md

 🚧 It should be noted that the only reason you should be customizing `renderPage` is for usage with css-in-js libraries that need to wrap the application to properly work with server-rendering. 🚧

-- It takes as argument an options object for further customization.
+- It takes as argument an options object for further customization:

 ```js
 import Document from 'next/document'